rust-lang/nomicon/src/phantom-data.md

 }
 ```

 and that's it.
-The lifetime will be bounded, and your iterator will be variant
+The lifetime will be bounded, and your iterator will be covariant
 over `'a` and `T`.
 Everything Just Works.

 Another important example is Vec, which is (approximately) defined as follows: